BiniamD/Debate/replit.md

 The name "Echo Chamber" is ironic - while the term typically refers to a space where only one viewpoint is reinforced, this platform deliberately breaks the echo by presenting multiple opposing perspectives.

-The application follows a modern fintech aesthetic with a premium dark theme, glass morphism design elements, and clear visual separation between different perspectives through color coding.
+The application follows the Coinbase Design System aesthetic with clean, Swiss-inspired design, flat UI elements, and clear visual separation between different perspectives through color coding.

 ## Key Features